 Your credit score — that sometimes mysterious number that reflects how responsible you are with your credit — plays a gigantic role in your overall financial life.

 Pretty much any time you apply for credit, someone (or in some cases, a computer) will be looking at that number to determine if they are willing to extend that credit to you and, if so, at what rate.
-That applies whether you’re applying for a new credit card, a car loan or a mortgage.
+That’s the case whether you’re applying for a new credit card, a car loan or a mortgage.

 In this article, we’ll cover what money expert Clark Howard and others consider to be a good credit score, where you can track your score and how to improve it if it needs work!

 So how do things break out along that range when it comes to “good” and “poor” scores?
 Here’s how credit reporting agency Experian sees it: